Introducing Windows Azure

 But these VMs are distinct from the ones you create with Windows Azure Virtual Machines.
 For one thing, Windows Azure itself manages them, doing things like installing operating system patches and automatically rolling out new patched images.
 (This implies that your application shouldn't maintain state in web or worker role instances; it should instead be kept in one of the Windows Azure data management options described in the next section.)
 Windows Azure also monitors the VMs, restarting any that fail.

-As Figure 2 shows, you have two roles to choose from when you create an instance, both based on Windows Server.
+You have two roles to choose from when you create an instance, both based on Windows Server.
 The main difference between the two is that an instance of a web role runs IIS, while an instance of a worker role does not.
 Both are managed in the same way, however, and it's common for an application to use both.
 For example, a web role instance might accept requests from users, then pass them to a worker role instance for processing.
 To scale your application up or down, you can request that Windows Azure create more instances of either role or shut down existing instances.
-And just like Windows Azure Virtual Machines, you're charged by the hour for each web or worker role instance.
+And similar to Windows Azure Virtual Machines, you're charged only for the time that each web or worker role instance is running.

 Applications need data, and different kinds of applications need different kinds of data.
 Because of this, Windows Azure provides several different ways to store and manage data.